uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/image.html objectid="ug135-scrapbook1-page161.jpg" width="75" %}

-More detailed information about the collection and its contets can be found in the collection's [finding aid](https://archiveswest.orbiscascade.org/ark:80444/xv759233)
+More detailed information about the collection and its contents can be found in the collection's [finding aid](https://archiveswest.orbiscascade.org/ark:80444/xv759233)

 ### Additional Links